Tanzania's president blames foreigners for deadly protests after disputed election

 DODOMA, Tanzania (AP) — Tanzanian President Samia Suluhu Hassan on Monday blamed foreigners for last week's deadly protests following a disputed election in which two main opposition candidates were barred from challenging her bid for another term.

+A regional African bloc, meanwhile, said the Oct.
+29 election had fallen short of its standards for democratic elections.

-In her first comments after being sworn in, she acknowledged the “loss of lives” and asserted that “it was not a surprise that those arrested were from other countries,” without details.
+In her first comments after being sworn in, Hassan acknowledged the “loss of lives” and asserted that “it was not a surprise that those arrested were from other countries,” without giving details.
 She vowed to unite the country and urged security agencies to ensure that normalcy returns.

 Her swearing-in was held on government-owned grounds in the administrative capital of Dodoma, a departure from her previous inauguration at a packed football stadium, as tensions remained high.